Xifime/ARKConfigFixer/README.md

 Use at your own risk, I'm not responsible for your account.

-Please do not publish without mentioning the author, if you're spreading this tool please send link to this repo.

 # Usage:

 **UpArrow** - Move in the menu (UP)